Olney1/Twitter-Bitcoin-Sentiment-Analysis-Using-OpenAI/README.md

 2. Run the script using `python sentiment.py`.
 The pie chart will be displayed.

 ##Note:
-You can adjust the number of tweets retrieved by changing the value of count in the api.search_tweets function.
+You can adjust the number of tweets retrieved by changing the value of count in the 'api.search_tweets' function.
 You can also change the search word here to include other search terms such as BTC.